Information

 • Michigan

-• Information regarding the permit required for scanning from a vehicle in Michigan is available here.
+• Information regarding the permit that used to be required for scanning from a vehicle in Michigan is available here.

 • Odds and Ends